ebmdatalab/outliers/DEVELOPERS.md

 If an entity limit is configured, these in-memory results are then truncated to that limit.
 Due to the hierarchical nature of the entity types (STP->CCG->PCN->Practice), this is a surprisingly complex process which ensures that the entities at each level are evenly distributed across entities at the parent level.
 There are [known issues](#known-issues) and inefficiencies within this process, but since this is only used during development it has not been prioritised for improvement.

+Once the dataset is built and optionally truncated, the list of configured entity types is iterated, generating [`Report`s](#report) from the dataset, and then [rendering HTML](#libmakehtmlpy) from them.
+Within each entity type, these steps are performed in parallel using `pqdm` which also provides progress bars (where this is run in an interactive session).
+The number of concurrent jobs is configured by the `n_jobs` parameter of the `Runner` constructor.

 #### DatasetBuild
-The `DatasetBuild` class represents an execution of the [dataset builder procedure](#build_outliers-stored-procedure) and its resultant dataset.
+The `DatasetBuild` class represents an execution of the [dataset builder procedure](#buildoutliers-stored-procedure) and its resultant dataset.
 It is instantiated with the dataset-specific parameters, and its constructor performs some basic checks of these parameters and instantitates data structures for storage of the dataset itself.

-It exposes a public `run()` instance method, which connects to BigQuery and calls the [dataset builder procedure](#build_outliers-stored-procedure) stored procedure.
+It exposes a public `run()` instance method, which connects to BigQuery and calls the [dataset builder procedure](#buildoutliers-stored-procedure) stored procedure.

 The `fetch_results()` instance method iterates through the [entity result tables](#tables), performing a cached database read into the instances results data structures.
 The caching is performed by the [`cached_read()`](https://github.com/ebmdatalab/datalab-pandas/blob/master/ebmdatalab/bq.py#L27) method of the `BQ` module of the ebmdatalab [datalab-pandas](https://github.com/ebmdatalab/datalab-pandas) project.
 Without a force parameter, these reads should read from the local file cache (if present) if a given dataset's data has previously been fetched.